14 Genome Mapping

 conda activate genome-mapping

-One way of reconstructing genomic information from DNA sequencing reads is mapping/aligning them to a reference genome.
+Mapping/aligning to a reference genome is one way of reconstructing genomic information from DNA sequencing reads.
 This allows for identification of differences between the genome from your sample and the reference genome.
 This information can be used for example for comparative analyses such as in phylogenetics.
-For a detailed explanation of the read alignment problem and an overview of concepts for solving it, please see https://doi.org/10.1146/annurev-genom-090413-025358.
+For a detailed explanation of the read alignment problem and an overview of concepts for solving it, please see (Reinert et al. 2015).

 In this session we will map two samples to the Yersinia pestis (plague) genome using different parameter sets.
 We will do this “manually” in the sense that we will use all necessary commands one by one in the terminal.
 These commands usually run in the background when you apply DNA sequencing data processing pipelines.

-We will be using the Burrows-Wheeler Aligner (Li et al. 2009 – http://bio-bwa.sourceforge.net).
+We will be using the Burrows-Wheeler Aligner (Li and Durbin 2010, http://bio-bwa.sourceforge.net).
 There are different algorithms implemented for different types of data (e.g. different read lengths).
 Here, we use BWA backtrack (bwa aln), which is suitable for Illumina sequences up to 100bp.
 Other algorithms are bwa mem and bwa sw for longer reads.

 For mapping we need a reference genome in FASTA format.
 Ideally we use a genome from the same species that our data relates to or, if not available, a closely related species.
 The selection of the correct reference genome is highly relevant.
 E.g. if the chosen genome differs too much from the organism the data relates to, it might not be possible to map most of the reads.
-Reference genomes can be retrieved from comprehensive databases such as NCBI.
+Reference genomes can be retrieved from comprehensive databases such provided by the NCBI (https://www.ncbi.nlm.nih.gov/).

 In your directory, you can find 2 samples and your reference.
 As a first step we will index our reference genome (make sure you are inside your directory).